A Brief History on Women’s Self Defense in NYC.

 However, we do not want to downplay the threat of being assaulted by a stranger, as commuting is an essential part of a female New Yorker’s lifestyle.
 Responding to these life-threatening threats with theoretical or non-effective techniques may work against the potential victim.

-Thus, the best form of self-defense not only teaches the woman how to punch kick and gouge, but also further develop their: natural defensive instinct, to avoid being an easy target, courage to set personal boundaries and equip the woman with the knowledge and techniques to enforce those boundaries, based on the level of threat.
+Thus, the best form of women's self defense in NYC not only teaches how to punch kick, and gouge, but also further develops their: natural defensive instinct, to avoid being an easy target, courage to set personal boundaries, and equip the woman with the knowledge and techniques to enforce those boundaries, based on the level of threat.